We’re experiencing a massive generational shift, one in which more people than ever are working remotely.

 Then, create a series of questions that will give you the right insights into each candidate so that you know whether or not they fit in with your company’s culture.

-You Can Overcome the Challenges Faced by Remote Workers
+You Can Overcome the Challenges Faced by Remote Freelancers

-There are obstacles to overcome when hiring remote workers, but they’re totally worth it.
-Freed from soul-sapping morning commutes – remote workers are more productive, they save you money on office space, and they save money on travel costs, lunch costs etc., which boosts their happiness and subsequently yours.
+There are obstacles to overcome when hiring remote freelancers, but they’re totally worth it.
+Freed from soul-sapping morning commutes – remote freelancers are more productive, they save you money on office space, and they save money on travel costs, lunch costs etc., which boosts their happiness and subsequently yours.
 Plus, you only have to use them when you need them.

 But perhaps the biggest benefit of all is that you have access to worldwide talent.
 FreeeUp knows a thing or two about that.
 They’ve gathered together the top 1% of online freelancers in the world for you to take your pick from.
 They’ve already done the vetting for you – all you need to do is choose your next All-Star.

-Then, go through this list again to keep remote workers happy and on track!
+Then, go through this list again to keep remote freelancers happy and on track!

 Michelle Deery is a member of Heroic Search in Tulsa.
 She specializes in writing about all things eCommerce including development, strategy and pricing.